rangle/redux-beacon/docs/extensions/index.md

 ```

 Each property corresponds to a different type of extension that
-Redux-Beacon supports:
+Redux Beacon supports:
  - [`offlineStorage` extensions](#offlinestorage-extensions)
  - [`logger` extensions](#logger-extensions)

-As an added convenience Redux-Beacon exposes some prebuilt extension constructors:
+As an added convenience we maintain some prebuilt extension constructors:

 | Extension Type | Extension Constructor|
 | -------------- | -------------- |